-The project included a gender balance in all meetings at community level, during the interviews to get information for the four CVAs.
-The completed CVAs include specific recommendations for integrating gender considerations into the implementation of adaptation interventions at each site.
+During the reporting period, the project has ensured a gender balance in all meetings at community level, during the community consultations and interviews to get information for the four CVAs.
+All the completed CVAs include gender-sensitive analysis of vulnerabilities and risks by communities.
+The CVAs make specific recommendations for integrating gender considerations into the implementation of adaptation interventions at each site.
 The project has yet to begin on-the-ground activities.
 Consequently, there have been no interventions specifically targeted at gender mainstreaming.